Azure/azure-sdk-for-js/design/multi-client-and-multi-api-in-modular.md

 In this context, client.tsp means the entrance for TypeSpec compilation. @client means the defined sub client.

 In order to cover as much cases as possible, we will need to identify all possible scenarios.
 But if we are trying to do that in the way of summarizing of all the cases we have met, this never ends.
 Because we don't know if the next one will be using something different, and we will be unprepared.
 However, we can take from the describe ability that TypeSpec can provide perspective, because as long as the service is described with TypeSpec, it can not go beyond the scope.

+The valid scenarios could be tell from the combination from client.tsp to @client then to @service, which are:

+1. 1 client.tsp with 1 @client maps to 1 endpoint
+   This is the simplest case, It doesn't belong to any multi-client scenario definition.

+1. 1 client.tsp with N @client map to 1 endpoint
+   In this case, service only has one endpoint, but SDK architects want to logically divide it into multi-client, which RLC is not in the business of, but Modular is in the bussiness of.
+An example would be Load Testing.

+1. 1 client.tsp with N @client map to N endpoints
+   In this case, service indeed has multiple endpoints, but for some reason they have to group them into one package, which both RLC and Modular are both in the bussiness of.
+An example would be Purview Administration.

+1. N client.tsp with N @client map to 1 endpoint
+   In this case, service only has one endpoint, but SDK architects want to release it as multiple single-client packages. which doesn't belong to any multi-client scenario definitions.
+An example would be Health Insights.
+In this case, RLC will respect the package boundaries defined by client.tsp.

+1. ~~N client.tsp with N @client map to N endpoints~~
+   This one basically equals 1 client.tsp with 1 @client maps to 1 @service.

+The other cases are invalid and the below part is how we get the result:

 **Assumptions**